Avvicii/Haiku-generator-using-Markov-Chain-Analysis/README.md

 # Haiku-generator-using-Markov-Chain-Analysis
 This is my first project on GitHub.
-Its a basic haiku generator which uses 2 word Markov Chain Analysis.
+It's a basic haiku generator which uses Markov Chain Analysis.